taofeekalao/Library-Lending-System/README.md

 # cs5031-p2 Library Application

 ## Introduction
-This project is a web-based application designed for library management, enabling librarians to efficiently manage books and members.
-It facilitates borrowing and returning of books for members.
-The system adopts a web-based architecture, utilizing Java with the Spring framework for the backend, providing RESTful HTTP APIs.
+This project is a RESTful API application with a web-based user interface component designed for library management, enabling librarians to efficiently manage books and members entities in a library management system.
+It facilitates borrowing and returning of books for registered members.
+The system adopts a 3-tier architecture using the MVC pattern, utilizing Java with the Spring framework for the backend to provide the RESTful APIs.
 The frontend is implemented using TypeScript and React for a dynamic user interface.
-During development, we utilize the H2 database for data storage.
-For deployment, SQLite, For production use. we recommend using SQLite, MySQL, or PostgreSQL.
+During development, we utilized the H2 database for data storage.

 ## Development

-Ensure you have Maven version 3.8.1 or higher and Java JDK 21 installed for system development.
+Ensure you have Maven version 3.8.1 or higher and Java JDK 17 installed for system development.

 ### Run the Back-End (Spring Application)
 ```shell